IanCropper1234/FitnessAiTracker/docs/ios-app-store-deployment.md

    • Intelligent auto-regulation for optimal training
    • Dark mode support for all lighting conditions

-   Whether you're a beginner or advanced athlete, FlexSync provides the tools and insights you need to achieve your fitness goals efficiently and scientifically.
+   Whether you're a beginner or advanced athlete, TrainPro provides the tools and insights you need to achieve your fitness goals efficiently and scientifically.
    ```

 2. **關鍵字**